 Travel tip: You’ll find cheaper hotels by Milano Centrale train station but the area can be a little seedy at night.

-Where to stay: Room Mate Giulia or search our verified hotels.
+Where to stay: Room Mate Giulia or search our recommended best Christmas hotels.

 Winter events: Ice skating or stay warm at a museum.